andrei-punko/java-sandbox/README.md

 * `pravtor-search`
-Parser for pravtor.ru site to extract some info from it
+Parser for http://pravtor.ru site to extract some info from it

-* `sandbox-core`
-Unordered staff with Java experiments.
-In addition, contains tasks from interviews

 * `sound-recorder-n-spectrum-analyzer`

-Application to record a sound from microphone and play after that
+      Application to record a microphone's sound and play after that

-Application to analyze a spectrum of microphone sound
+      Application to analyze a spectrum of microphone's sound

 * `test-containets`